• Skip to main content

 Smaller ships also go to the Bay of Islands, Napier, one of the fiords, and a few other spots around the country.

-If you are thinking about cruising, we always start our search at Cruise Direct, for they offer a list of ships headed to our destination, usually at the lowest price around.
+If you are considering cruising, we always start our search at Cruise Direct, for they offer a list of ships headed to our destination, usually at the lowest price around.

 Other ways of getting around New Zealand